sambhav-gitG/sentiment-analysis-of-tweets/README.md

 - **Top users** : a small group of users drove a disproportionate share of total engagement, a classic long-tail distribution

-📊 Charts are saved in the `notebooks/` folder as PNGs.
+📊 Charts are saved as PNGs.

 ---